 Some elaborations can produce a sequence of three or more children (e.g., passing notes) and some can have more than one parent (e.g., an unfolding).
 To simplify the representation and derivation of reductions, elaborations here are required to have no more than two children and just one parent.
-Situations where more than one child should occur are represented as more than one elaboration with intermediate stages represented as a special kind of note standing in place of a note sequence.
+Situations where more than one child should occur are represented as more than one elaboration with intermediate stages represented as a special kind of note standing in place of a sequence of notes moving by 'step' in a specified pattern (a chromatic or diatonic scale, or an arpeggio).
 Unfoldings are simply ignored in the current state of the system, since exactly the same reduction arises from combined applications of 'shortening' and 'delay' elaborations whereby a parent note is elaborated to a sequence of a note followed by a rest or a rest followed by a note.
+These measures therefore do not prevent the representation of reductions which would otherwise be representable in the system described in [8], but they mean that all trees will be binary.